What to consider when booking a hostel in Valencia

 The majority of the best hostels in Valencia were already reviewed highly, which made the job of choosing them easier.

-However, there are certain factors which contribute to a hostel being better than others.
+However, there are certain factors that contribute to a hostel being better than others.
 There are also personal factors which you need to take into consideration too.

 I have outlined a few of these below.
 It’s best to bear these in mind, before you book accommodation in Valencia, and anywhere else for that matter!